uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The court has ruled that governments can still infringe on Aboriginal rights if it can demonstrate that it is in the broader public interest to do so.
 In the Delgamuukw case, the court described the nature of that public interest:

-> [T]he development of agriculture, forestry, mining and hydroelectric power, the general economic development of the interior of British Columbia, protection of the environment or endangered species, the building of infrastructure and the settlement of foreign populations to support those aims, are the kinds of objectives<!--x-->
-that are consistent with this purpose and, in principle, can justify the infringement of aboriginal title.[^272]
+> [T]he development of agriculture, forestry, mining and hydroelectric power, the general economic development of the interior of British Columbia, protection of the environment or endangered species, the building of infrastructure and the settlement of foreign populations to support those aims, are the kinds of objectives <!-- page 357 -->that are consistent with this purpose and, in principle, can justify the infringement of aboriginal title.[^272]

 Governments must also demonstrate that any infringement of Aboriginal rights is consistent with the Crown’s fiduciary duty towards Aboriginal peoples and upholds the honour of the Crown.
 To meet these legal obligations, governments in all jurisdictions have developed Aboriginal consultation policies.